Here’s some background information about the September 11, 2012, attack on the US mission in Benghazi, Libya.

 October 9, 2012 - CNN reports that Eric Nordstrom, regional security officer in Libya until July 2012, sent two diplomatic cables to the state Department requesting additional security agents for the Benghazi mission.
 The cables were sent in March and July 2012.

-Charlene Lamb, Eric Nordstrom, Lieutenant Colonel Andrew Wood, and Ambassador Patrick Kennedy testify before the House Committee on Oversight and Government Reform
+October 10, 2012 - Charlene Lamb, Lieutenant Colonel Andrew Wood, and Ambassador Patrick Kennedy testify before the House Committee on Oversight and Government Reform.

-I'm in charge of the State Department’s 60,000-plus people all over the world, 275 posts.”
+October 15, 2012 - Clinton says, “I take responsibility.
+I’m in charge of the State Department’s 60,000-plus people all over the world, 275 posts.”

-October 16, 2012 - During a presidential debate, President Obama says: “I am ultimately responsible for what’s taking place there because these are my folks, and I’m the one who has to greet those coffins when they come home.”
+October 16, 2012 - During a presidential debate, Obama says: “I am ultimately responsible for what’s taking place there because these are my folks, and I’m the one who has to greet those coffins when they come home.”

-October 19, 2012 - Several senior administration officials tell CNN that UN Ambassador Rice’s use of the word “spontaneous” to describe the Benghazi attack came directly from an assessment provided by the CIA, which was not edited by the White House.
-This assessment is revised following Ambassador Rice’s use of the word.
+October 19, 2012 - Several senior administration officials tell CNN that Rice’s use of the word “spontaneous” to describe the Benghazi attack came directly from an assessment provided by the CIA, which was not edited by the White House.
+This assessment is revised following Rice’s use of the word.

-.
-The United States first became aware of Ali Ani al Harzi when he apparently posted details of the attack on social media while it was happening.
+November 3, 2012 - A US government official tells CNN that the FBI is expected to question Ali Ani al Harzi, a suspect in the mission attack.
+The United States first became aware of Harzi when he apparently posted details of the attack on social media while it was happening.
 He was detained by Turkish officials after he entered the country from Libya.

 November 8, 2012 - Mark Basseley Youssef (the Egyptian-American film maker who made “Innocence of Muslims,” which was originally blamed for the mission attack) is sentenced to one year in federal prison for violating the terms of his probation from a 2010 bank fraud case.
 He is also ordered to serve four years of supervised release after his prison term.